pedromacedol/DataScience/README.md

 # **ESTATÍSTICA APLICADA A COMPUTAÇÃO**

-Folder with discipline
+Folder with files of discipline
-Computational statistics("ESTATÍSTICA APLICADA A COMPUTAÇÃO") files.
+Computational statistics("ESTATÍSTICA APLICADA A COMPUTAÇÃO").